PatrykPater/FilmWebProject/README.md

 - Updating film's details
 - Deleting a film (done in API)
 - Displaying list of films and some of their details in a table
-- Looking up all of film's details at a separate page.
+- Looking up all of film's details at it's own page.
-- Searching by title for a specific film in databse through searchbox and displaying it without reloading the page.
+- Searching by title for a specific film in databse through searchbox.
 - Option to bookmark the search
 - Rating a Film and displaying its overall Score (done in API)
 - Searching for other users/friends by last and first name, an option to bookmark the search.
+- Working notification system, should be easy to expand, at the moment it supports friend requests only, you get the number of new notifications upon login into your account.
+You can check those notifications at separate page where they are displayed in a table with appriopriate actions available to them (like accepting/declinging a friend request). (done mainly in API)
+- You can add another user as a friend if they accept your friend request. (done in API)

 On todo list:

-- Ability for a user to add another user as a friend.
 - Notification if your friend has rated a film.
 - Abilit to comment on the notification.
 - Ability to write a review about a movie.